afontainec/chinchay-docs/docs/errorhandler/good-practices.md

 ### 400

-This is basically a "its not my fault" code.
+This is basically a "it's not my fault" code.
 Whenever an error is thrown because the client made a wierd request.

 ### 401